GMOD/tabix-js/README.md

 ```

 You may also use e.g. `tbiIndexed.getLines('ctgA', 200, undefined, lineCallback)`
-to get all lines staring at 200 and going to the end of ctgA.
+to get all lines starting at 200 and going to the end of ctgA.

 ## Academic Use